localshop/Geo-Router/README.md

 *WARNING - THIS MODULE IS BEING REWRITTEN TO WORK FOR BOTH THE OLD V4 AND THE NEWER V5 - not really usable at the moment*

-Am aiming to release a working version before March 2017
+Am aiming to release a working version before June 2017

 This CPAN style Perl Module provides access to Open Street Map Routing REST Web Service API